bonny/WordPress-Simple-History/readme.txt

 - Changed: Filter `simple_history/log/do_log` now pass 5 arguments instead of 3.
 Before this update in was not possible for multiple add_action()-calls to use this filter, because you would not now if any other code had canceled it and so on.
 If you have been using this filter you need to modify your code.
 - Changed: When hovering the time of an event in the log, the date of the event displays in both local time and GMT time.
 Hopefully makes it easier for admins in different timezones that work together on a site to understand when each event happened.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/84.
 - Fixed: Line height was a bit tight on the dashboard.
 Also: the margin was a tad to small for the first logged event on the dashboard.
-- Fixed: Username was not added correctly to failed login attempts when using plugin Captcha on Login.
+- Fixed: Username was not added correctly to failed login attempts when using plugin Captcha on Login + it would still show that a user logged out sometimes when a bot/script brute force attacked a site by only sending login and password and not the captcha field.

 = 2.3.1 (October 2015) =